Evaluating individualized treatment effect predictions: a model-based perspective on discrimination and calibration assessment: Discussion

 \section{Discussion}

 Measures of calibration and discrimination have a long history in the context of prediction models for observed outcome data, especially of the binary type.
-However, the evaluation of individualized treatment effect (ITE) prediction models is more challenging, first and foremost because of the causal nature of the predictions and the ensuing unobservable nature of individualized treatment effects.
-In this paper, we utilized the potential outcomes framework \cite{rubin_causal_2005} to obtain insight into existing performance measures \cite{van_klaveren_proposed_2018} and to develop novel measures of discrimination and calibration for ITE prediction models.
-We proposed model-based statistics to address challenges of existing methods.
-Importantly, these statistics are applicable regardless of the modeling approach used to generate ITE predictions, as long as predictions for each potential outcome are available.
-This means that our methods are usable for both statistical, as well as machine learning methods.
-Also, while the primary focus was on dichotomous outcomes, we also provided residual-based approaches for continuous outcome models.
-As such, our work provides generally applicable tools for the endeavor of ITE prediction model evaluation \cite{hoogland_tutorial_2021}.
+However, the evaluation of prediction models for individualized treatment effects (ITE) is more challenging due to the causal nature of the predictions and the resulting unobservable nature of individualized treatment effects.
+In this paper, we used the potential outcomes framework \cite{rubin_causal_2005} to gain insight into existing performance measures \cite{van_klaveren_proposed_2018, maas_performance_2023, van_klaveren_measuring_2023}, clearly defined the estimands of interest, and developed model-based measures of discrimination and calibration for ITE prediction models.
+The model-based proposals avoid the need for matching and at the same time avoid the bias associated with existing measures, and are applicable for all prediction methods that can provide predictions for both potential outcomes.
+Measures of discrimination provide insight into the degree to which the model correctly ranked the predicted treatment benefit, while measures of calibration provide information on bias and over/underfitting.
+While the primary focus was on dichotomous outcomes, we also provided residual-based approaches for continuous outcome models.
+As such, our work provides generally applicable tools for the endeavor of evaluating ITE prediction models in randomized data.